pikepdf/pikepdf/docs/api/models.rst

         PDF 1.7 extension level 3.
 This algorithm still uses AES, but allows both AES-128 and AES-256, and improves how the key is derived from the password.

-.. autoclass:: pikepdf.models.EncryptionInfo
+.. autoapiclass:: pikepdf.models.EncryptionInfo
     :members:

-.. autoclass:: pikepdf.Annotation
+.. autoapiclass:: pikepdf.Annotation
     :members:

     Describes an annotation in a PDF, such as a comment, underline, copy editing marks,